abasiadimas/landing-page/README.md

 ## General Information

-- This repository features the landing page for Brew Haven, an artisanal coffee shop dedicated to delivering exceptional coffee experiences.
+- This repository features the landing page for Bean Brewers, an artisanal coffee shop dedicated to delivering exceptional coffee experiences.
-- The website encapsulates the essence of Brew Haven's commitment to quality, ethical sourcing, and community engagement.
+- The website encapsulates the essence of Bean Brewers's commitment to quality, ethical sourcing, and community engagement.

 ## Built With